fneum/data-science-for-esm/data-science-for-esm/BYOC/06_Deploy_Advanced.md

 In the [previous section](./05_Deploy.md#deployment-settings) we defined the `main` branch as the deployment branch.

 This section is intended for advanced users, who would like to:
-1. deploy their website from a so-called feature branch,
+1. deploy their website from a so-called `feature` branch,
-1. keep the main branch synchronized with the original source, i.e. the upstream.
+1. keep the `main` branch in sync with the original source, i.e. the upstream.

-There is a valid reason why one would want the website deploying from a non-main branch, i.e. commonly termed a feature branch.
+There is a valid reason why one would want the workflow triggering from a non-main branch, i.e. commonly termed a `feature` branch<b>[^1]</b>.

 The argument for doing so is to keep the `main` branch of your fork `https://github.com/<user>/data-science-for-esm` synchronized/identical to the `main` branch of the upstream `https://github.com/fneum/data-science-for-esm` repository.